Q&A for Students and Families

 For information about campus trolley services.

-During the fall semester, routes and service frequencies will be adjusted to accommodate social distancing impacts on trolley capacity.
+During the semester, routes and service frequencies will be adjusted to accommodate social distancing impacts on trolley capacity.

 Fall guidelines for riding trolleys: